miscellus/Pyxec/README.md

 # Pyxec
-*A plugin for Sublime Text*

-Pyxec lets you execute or evaluate regions of selected python code in your Sublime Text buffer.
+__Pyxec is a plugin for Sublime Text that lets you execute or evaluate regions of selected python code in your Sublime Text buffer.__

-If a selection is evaluated, it is replaced with the value of the evaluated python expression.
++ If a selection is *evaluated*, it is replaced with the value of the evaluated python expression.

-If a selection is executed, the output of every print statement in the selected code is written to a special buffer called __"Pyxec View"__
++ If a selection is *executed*, the output of every print statement in the selected code is written to a special buffer called __"Pyxec View"__

 When executing code using Pyxec, the results of assignments and declarations persist; that means that you can use previously defined variables and functions in subsequent executions and evaluations.